 If you want your breath to be taken away, then head for Palawan.
 This place has been able to preserve its natural environment and marine systems.
 The beaches are really worthy to be explored.
 The coves and lagoons feature crystal clear water, allowing you to see the beauty under the sea.

-Palawan consists of more than 1,700 islands, but the popular ones are El Nico, Puerto Princess, and Coron.
+Palawan consists of more than 1,700 islands, but the popular ones are El Nido, Puerto Princesa, and Coron.
 The islands of Palawan are friendly to a solo traveler like you.
 Go island hopping or snorkeling in a hired boat.
 Remember to visit the underwater cave and experience swimming the brackish water there.